GNVUaysen/APEWED-Air-Pollution-based-Early-Warning-Emergency-Demand-/README.md

 ## Data availability
 Air quality and meteorological data are publicly available from the Chilean National Air Quality Information System (SINCA).
-Emergency healthcare data are aggregated and anonymized; raw clinical records are not publicly shared due to privacy regulations.
+Emergency healthcare data are aggregated and anonymized.
+All data were extracted from Chilean Department of Health Statistics and Information (DEIS; https://deis.minsal.cl/), Ministry of Health.

 ## Code availability
 All analysis scripts were developed in Python and are provided in this repository.

 ## Requirements
-Python 3.9+
+Python 3.X
 See `requirements.txt`.

 ## Disclaimer